Beautiful layers of moist cake made in different hues of purple for a trendy ombre design topped with creamy vanilla buttercream frosting.

 3 – This cake is delicious.
 I totally credit this to my good friend Olivia, who I truly feel is the undisputed cake master.
 Being able to enjoy this cake only reaffirmed that fact for me.

 So there you have it – a perfectly festive and delicious cake that’s easy to decorate and yet will still wow all your friends.

 For the Purple Ombre Cakes

-- Preheat oven to 350 degrees F. Set four sturdy bowls nearby (for mixing the colors of the cake).
+- Preheat oven to 350 F. Set four sturdy mixing bowls nearby (for mixing the colors of the cake).
 Prepare four 6" round baking pans by liberally spraying with baking spray (flour based) or greasing pans and covering with flour.
 I'd also strongly recommend covering the bottom of the pans with parchment paper.
 Check out this tutorial on how to do it.

 - In a large bowl, sift together all-purpose flour, baking powder, and salt.
 Set aside.

 - Drop mixer speed to low.
 Slowly begin adding the dry ingredients and the buttermilk to the mixing bowl, alternating between the two.
 Stop mixing as soon as all ingredients have been added and you no longer see any dry ingredients.

 - Separate the batter into the four sturdy bowls.
 Depending on how fluffy your batter is, each bowl should be able to hold 1 1/3 cup to 1 1/2 cup batter.
 I'd recommend starting with adding 1 1/3 cup to each bowl and divide any remaining batter that's left over.